giancambo/benperk.github.io/msdn/2013/2013-12-scaling-your-windows-azure-web-site.md

 ![Scale a Microsoft Azure Web App based on CPU utilization][FIGURE3]
 ###### Figure 3, Scale a Microsoft Azure Web App based on CPU utilization

+Based on your expected load for the given event or during a specific time period, you can increase the number of instances your website will run with, when the utilization of the CPU hits the Target CPU threshold.

+You can view the Autoscale Operation Logs, the link is provided on the DASHBOARD to see how your system is scaling.
+This is helpful for fine tuning the Instances and Target CPU settings.

+## Conclusion

+This scaling feature is something that can save a lot in terms of cost and customer satisfaction.
+No longer do you need to purchase and rollout hardware yourself and no longer will you have expensive hardware running idle or underutilized, waiting for a burst of traffic.
+You can now be ready for large amounts of traffic with just a simple configuration.

 [FIGURE1]: ../images/2013/msdn-0316.png "Figure 1, default scaling options for Microsoft Azure Web App"
 [FIGURE2]: ../images/2013/msdn-0317.png "Figure 2, Scheduled scaling time in Microsoft Azure App Service Web App"